Back to: SQL Server Tutorial For Beginners and Professionals

 Following is the output of the above SQL query.

 The Greater Than (>) operator in SQL Server is used to check whether the left-hand operator is higher than the right-hand operator or not.
-If left-hand operator higher than right-hand operator then the condition becomes true and it will return the matched records.
+If the left-hand operator higher than the right-hand operator then the condition becomes true and it will return the matched records.
+The following SQL query will return records from the Employee table where the ID is greater than 5.

 SELECT * FROM Employee WHERE ID > 5